The right mental model makes software easier

 The redesigned interface combines two simple mental models that work well for the clerks who do most of the data entry.
 Since the work is done in batches, the form supports keyboard navigation, and can be pinned so remains open after saving, ready to receive the next new communication.

 Of course, the gossip model is only suited for data entry.
-When reporting, the user interface groups, sorts, and presents the information as professional reports.
+When reporting to the regulator, the user interface groups, sorts, and presents the information as a professional report.

 With the new mental model in mind, we carefully redesigned the data-entry form.